ProfilePic

 • Non-conforming Loans

 If you’ve had some past financial problems, you might feel that qualifying for a mortgage isn’t in your foreseeable future.
-However, even if you’ve had a foreclosure, bankruptcy, tax lien, or similar situation, you do have options available.
+However, even if you’ve had a foreclosure, bankruptcy, tax lien, or similar situation, you have options.
 One such option is a portfolio loan.

 What is a portfolio loan?